UnicornTranscoder/UnicornFFMPEG/README.md

 * [UnicornFFMPEG](https://github.com/UnicornTranscoder/UnicornFFMPEG)

 ## Dependencies
-* Redis Server  with [Keyspace Notifications](https://redis.io/topics/notifications) enabled
 * Plex Media Server

 ## Installation
 * Clone this repository
 * Run `npm i`
-* Set your Redis configuration in `config.js`, and change Plex paths if it's necessary
+* Set your load-balancer url in `config.js`
-  * __Note:__ The redis configuration should be the same as the one of UnicornTranscoder
 * Build the binary with `npm start`
-* Replace the Plex binary called `Plex Transcoder` by the generated binary store in `bin`, choose the correct version (depend of your OS)
+* Replace the Plex binary called `Plex Transcoder` by the generated binary store in `bin`, choose the correct version (depending on your OS)